azimuttapp/azimutt/cli/README.md

 Start with `npm run setup` to install dependencies and set up the CLI, then you have:

-- `npm run exec` to compile and launch the CLI (use `-- args` for CLI args, ex: `npm run exec -- export postgres postgresql://postgres:postgres@localhost:5432/azimutt_dev`), or `npm run build && node lib/index.js`
+- `npm run exec` to compile and launch the CLI (use `-- args` for CLI args, ex: `npm run exec -- export postgresql://postgres:postgres@localhost:5432/azimutt_dev`), or `npm run build && node lib/index.js`
 - `npm run start` to launch it with live reload (same, use `-- args` to pass arguments to the CLI)
 - `npm run test` to launch tests